hyperledger-solang/solang/docs/installing.rst

 ________________________

-A pre-built version of llvm, specifically configured for Solang, is available at `<https://solang.io/download/llvm10.0-linux.tar.gz>`_.
+A pre-built version of llvm, specifically configured for Solang, is available at `<https://solang.io/download/llvm11.0-linux.tar.xz>`_.
 This version is built using the `dockerfile for building llvm on linux <https://github.com/hyperledger-labs/solang/blob/main/scripts/build-llvm-linux.dockerfile>`_.
 After downloading, untar the file in a terminal and add it to your path.

 .. code-block:: bash

-	tar zxf llvm10.0-linux.tar.gz
+	tar Jxf llvm11.0-linux.tar.xz
-	export PATH=$(pwd)/llvm10.0/bin:$PATH
+	export PATH=$(pwd)/llvm11.0/bin:$PATH

 Installing LLVM on Windows
 __________________________

-A pre-built version of llvm, specifically configured for Solang, is available at `<https://solang.io/download/llvm10.0-win.zip>`_.
+A pre-built version of llvm, specifically configured for Solang, is available at `<https://solang.io/download/llvm11.0-win.zip>`_.
 This version is built using the `dockerfile for building llvm on Windows <https://github.com/hyperledger-labs/solang/blob/main/scripts/build-llvm-windows.dockerfile>`_.

 If you want to use the dockerfile yourself rather than download the binaries above, then this requires `Docker Desktop <https://www.docker.com/products/docker-desktop>`_ installed, and then switched to `windows containers <https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers>`_.
-The result will be an image with llvm compressed in the file ``c:\llvm10.0-win.zip``.
+The result will be an image with llvm compressed in the file ``c:\llvm11.0-win.zip``.
 Docker on Windows needs Hyper-V enabled.
 If you are running Windows 10 in a virtual machine, be sure to check `this blog post <https://www.mess.org/2020/06/22/Hyper-V-in-KVM/>`_.